Louliett/challenge_0/README.md

 app.js takes commands one by one and each time displays feedback.
-1. takes as an input the board width, height and position of the object: '4,4,2,2'
+1. takes as an input 4 digits separated by comma: the board width, height, y position and x position of the object e.g. '4,4,2,2'
 2. the menu asks for input to move the object across the board or to rotate:

 user pressed 1